NVIDIA/modulus/examples/cfd/external_aerodynamics/domino/README.md

 ## DoMINO model inference on STLs

 The DoMINO model can be evaluated directly on unknown STLs using the pre-trained checkpoint.
+Follow the steps outlined below:

 1. Run the `inference_on_stl.py` script to perform inference on an STL.

 2. Specify the STL paths, velocity inlets, stencil size and model checkpoint path in the script.

 3. The volume predictions are carried out on points sampled in a bounding box around STL.

 4. The surface predictions are carried out on the STL surface.
 The drag and lift accuracy will depend on the resolution of the STL.

 ## Guidelines for training DoMINO model